marccolburn/clab_homelab_tools/docs/getting-started.md

 # Create your first lab
 clab-tools lab create tutorial -d "My first lab"

+# The lab switch is automatically saved and persists!
-# Verify lab was created
+# Verify lab was created and is active
 clab-tools lab list
 clab-tools lab current

+# Note: Lab switching now persists across command invocations
+# You don't need to specify the lab on each command
 ```

 ### 2. Prepare CSV Data